 Ksusha Blacklock, Ph.D., C.Psych.
 Jessica Brian, Ph.D., C.Psych.
+Brianne Drouillard, Ph.D., C.Psych.
 Janice Hansen, Ph.D., C.Psych.
 Heidi Kiefer, Ph.D.
 C.Psych.
 Vicki Nolan, Ph.D., C.Psych.
 Thomas Rhee, Ph.D., C.Psych.
 Abbie Solish, Ph.D., C.Psych.

 The Communication Learning and Behaviour Team (CLBT), a component of the Child Development Program, is a multi-disciplinary diagnostic service that provides assessments for children and adolescents who may have Autism Spectrum Disorder (ASD).
-Interns who are interested in this experience may choose rotations at the main site or satellite site (if reopened during the 2021-2022 internship year).
 As many of our ASD supervisors work part-time, interns may also do a combined rotation with two different supervisors.
-In the satellite clinic referrals are limited to children under 5 presenting with language, behaviour, cognitive, and/or social delays.
-Thus interns interested in acquiring skills in developmental assessment with young children may be particularly interested in this opportunity.
-On the main site, referrals cover a broader age range, and typically include school-aged children as well as adolescents.
-Psychologists on both sites are responsible for leading and coordinating the ASD assessment, including administering the Autism Diagnostic Observation Schedule (ADOS-2), supervising the administration of cognitive measures, formulating the diagnosis, providing feedback to the family, completing the written report, and making appropriate referrals.
+Referrals cover a broader age range, and typically include young children under age 5, school-aged children as well as adolescents.
+Psychologists are responsible for leading and coordinating the ASD assessment, including administering the Autism Diagnostic Observation Schedule (ADOS-2), supervising the administration of possible cognitive measures, formulating the diagnosis, providing feedback to the family, completing the written report, and making appropriate referrals.
 Interns who work in their rotations will have an opportunity to be involved in every step of this process.
 This allows for consultation with other team members, as well as supervision opportunities with a psychometrist.

 For interns who have a special interest in ASD, there is extensive opportunity for training with the ADOS-2.
 Interns who have previous experience with this measure may be able to build on their skills sufficiently to achieve reliability with the ADOS-2 during their internship year.
 For those who have no prior experience, the CLBT rotation can offer an introduction to ASD diagnosis, however, competence and reliability with the ADOS-2 is usually not feasible in the time allotted during internship.
-Virtual ASD assessment services may be part of this rotation as well, with exposure to the Telemedicine-based Autism Spectrum Disorder Assessment in Toddlers (TELE-ASD-PEDS) and possibly other measures.
+Virtual or hybrid (mix of virtual and in-person appointments) ASD assessment services may be part of this rotation as well, with exposure to the Telemedicine-based Autism Spectrum Disorder Assessment in Toddlers (TELE-ASD-PEDS) and possibly other measures.